-It is just amazing with how much vague generalization this term usually gets applied to visual matter.
-Beyond explainable, rhythm became a popular term for expression of a whole load of unarticulated feelings about the image - while at the same time, the official definition frugally ends up as "(orderly) repetition of visual elements".
-Now, the "orderly repeat" is only the simplest form, the lowest level still going as an idea of rhythm.
+It is just amazing with how much vague generalization this term usually gets when applied to visual matter.
+Rhythm became a popular term for expression of a whole load of unarticulated feelings about the image – while at the same time, the official definition is frugal: "(orderly) repetition of visual elements".
+Now, this orderly repeat is only the simplest form, the lowest level still going as an idea of rhythm.
 In music (which, in comparison, seems so structurally advanced), this would be called "a tempo", almost derogatively so, like a metronome beat itself.
-We may just admit an inferiority of the eye here, and let the ear show us the way: the complexity of rhythmic shapes only starts with gradations, alternations, variations and inversions, and goes all the way to those which cannot be analytically subdued to any periodic model.
+Are we dealing with an inferiority of the eye here?
+Let the ear show us the way: the complexity of rhythmic shapes only starts with repetition, and then goes into a variety that is seemingly easier to hear than see.
 What is important here for the perception of rhythm is the feeling of that mentioned tempo.
 It seems that the help we need is a sort of coordinate system: this is somewhat a condition (and an integral part) of the rhythm.
 Which means, if this isn't quite a rhythm:

 oo o o oo o o oo ooo o o, then this for sure is: